MakeSchool-Tutorials/We-Sell-Shoes/P03-Client-Showcase/content.md

 # Client markup

-Let's start again by adding in some markup.
+Let's start again by adding in some markup of the images of our clients.
+I just grabbed some stock images from the internet as placeholders.

 ```HTML
 </div><!--closing hero div-->